Definition of Organic Compounds | Organic Chemistry Topics and Hydrogen Bonding

 Application of Hydrogen Bonding

-Hydrogen bonding is extremely important in determining the properties of water, biological molecule such as protein, DNA etc. The adhesive action of paints and dyes is developed due to hydrogen bonding.
+Hydrogen bonding is extremely important in determining the properties of water, and biological molecules such as protein, DNA, etc. The adhesive action of paints and dyes is developed due to hydrogen bonding.
 Synthetic resins also bind two surfaces.

 >Surface Chemistry Notes-Definition, Absorption, Adsorption, Application and Uses